Heritage Creek Farm & Education Center

 We offer a variety of programs to bring the farm into the classroom.
 We have agricultural-based curriculum for students of all ages.
 Contact us for more information.
 We are happy to design a farm-to-school activity in your classroom to meet your curricular goals.

 This unique program is designed for teens 13+ that are interested in spending time on the farm over the summer.
-Through hands-on activities and mentorship with our farm educators, teens learn about agriculture and plant and animal science, and develop a variety of life skills.
+Through hands-on activities and mentorship with our farm educators, teens learn about agriculture, plant and animal science, and develop a variety of practical life skills.

 About our farm

-Heritage Creek is an educational initiative that encourages a healthy lifestyle, teaches environmental stewardship, and models socially responsible ways to bring change.
+Heritage Creek is an educational initiative dedicated to promoting healthy lifestyles, fostering environmental stewardship, and modeling socially responsible ways to create lasting, positive change.

-Through teaching a broad approach to farming we hope people will see food production through a new set of eyes and understand the way food is grown has a direct correlation to food quality and nutritional value.
+By teaching a holistic approach to farming, we hope to help people see food production through a new lens and understand that the way food is grown directly affects its quality and nutritional value — ultimately influencing human health, environmental sustainability, and food security.

-Our intention is to sow the seeds of a new generation of farmers and consumers that value the way food is grown; bringing further awareness to how farming practices impact the environment and the health of our society.
+Our intention is to sow the seeds of a new generation of farmers and conscious consumers — individuals who value how food is grown and understand the profound impact farming practices have on the environment and public health.

-The fruits of our labors are evident in the bountiful harvest that creates a strong sense of community.
+The fruits of our labor are visible in the bountiful harvests that nourish not only the body, but also a strong sense of community.

-Our successes are measured in teachable moments that connect people to the earth and to the origin of their food.
+We measure success not just by yields, but by teachable moments — meaningful connections that root people more deeply to the earth and the origins of their food.

 "Lettuce" Learn Outside